codelearncreate/toolkit/src/collections/guides/sorting-out-logistics.md

 category: planning
 description: "For effective co-design workshops with kids, thorough logistics planning is crucial. "
+metaImage: /assets/uploads/untitled-2.jpg
+metaImageAlt: Facilitator is preparing the space for a co-design activity in a gym.
 overviewSection: Thorough planning of the logistics can impact how children are engaged in a workshop.
 Keep sessions under 1.5 hours, especially for younger children with multiple exceptionalities.
 Include breaks, body/music breaks,